Where to go hiking or walking in the best open areas, parks, and trails

 This 800-acre park is Plano's largest park with 3.5 miles of concrete trails and 5 miles of soft surface trails located along Rowlett Creek.
 Open

 sunrise to sunset daily.
 Free.
-Home to the Go Ape Treetop Adventure.
-(Cost)
+Home to the Go Ape Treetop Adventure (Cost).
+Kayaking available Dawn to Dusk (no cost if you own your own equipment).

 5901 Los Rios Blvd, Plano